Shieldmuir railway station

 Shieldmuir railway station is a railway station in the Craigneuk suburb of Wishaw, North Lanarkshire, Scotland, and lies on the West Coast Main Line, although it is not served by mainline services – local commuter services from the station are provided via the Argyle Line by ScotRail on behalf of Strathclyde Partnership for Transport.
 The station is close to Wishaw railway station.
-The bulk of commuters are from the nearby suburbs of Craigneuk and Muirhouse, which it spans the border between.
+The bulk of commuters are from the nearby suburbs of Craigneuk and Muirhouse, between which the station spans the border between.
 The bridge used to cross the railway also connects the two towns.
 Although Shieldmuir can be used to reach Wishaw General Hospital by train, it and Wishaw station are both a considerable distance away for any visitors there.

 History

 There is no modern town of Shieldmuir, but Shieldmuir Plantation is noted on an 1859 map of the area, as having existed between Shieldmuir and Muirhouse coalpits, roughly where the station lies today.

 The station was originally developed to help regenerate this area of Wishaw, which has suffered from the closure of two major businesses (British Steel Corporation's Ravenscraig works and the Clyde Alloy).
 Its usage has increased, but its remote location led to vandalism and intimidation for users prior to the installation of CCTV there.
 Proposals to move the station may be met with some opposition though, as the area around the station has recently seen large amounts of house building activity, and closure of the station could affect local house prices.

 The local authority proposed in 2005, to either move the entire station almost 1 mi to the north or close it and reopen the former Flemington station nearby (closed in 1965), to cater for the new Ravenscraig development.
 This plan was subsequently dropped in 2007.